SAP-samples/abap-platform-basic-trial/README.md

 # Exercises

 By following the exercices described below you will build a shopping cart app as a side-by-side extension to your SAP S/4HANA system.

+> **Please note**
+> As a result of this exercises only Sales Orders will be created.
+> In addition there is only read-access to product data.
+> It is hence safe to run this exercises in a test / demo system.

 ## Unit 1 S/4 HANA Extensibility Model and ABAP Cloud